phanmaison/ActiveRoleEngine/README.md

 ### How To Use

+With Active Role Engine, defining permission is easy like this
+` [ActivePermission]`
+`[ActivePermission(Permission = "CustomPermission", Description = "Custom Permission")]`

+In the **most simple** case, you just need to decorate your base controller with `[ActivePermission]`: by this way, each inherited controller will require a permission which is the controller name.
+In the **most complicated** case, you can decorate `[ActivePermission]` to each controller action which allow you to control every single action.

 - You can found the script to create database in `scripts` folder.
 You can freely select your persistence solution
 - Decorate controller or controller action with `ActivePermission` attribute
-  - By default, the PermissionId is the controller or controller action's name
+  - By default, the PermissionId is combination of Area (if any), the controller name and the controller action's name (if any): [Area/]Controller[/Action]
   - You can override the default PermissionId by providing your own
   - The option `Group` and `Description` is used for displaying purpose only
   - `PermissionType` can be: